RandyGaul/cute_framework/doc/protocol.md

 connection timeout  uint32_t
 ```

-The *connection accepted packet* is sent from the the server once a client has successfully connected to the server.
+The *connection accepted packet* is sent from the server once a client has successfully connected to the server.
 It is repeatedly sent before each *payload packet* as long as the client is not *confirmed*.
 More details can be found in the [Connected and Confirmed Clients](#connected-and-confirmed-clients) section.

 ### Challenge Request Packet